onqtam/headjack/docs/why/100_1k_10k_words.md

     What's Our Problem?: A Self-Help Book for Societies https://www.goodreads.com/book/show/102146148-what-s-our-problem Wholesome economics
-The omega point for all of telecommunication Highlights - Extracting the essence of great work (as quotes) Governing the Epistemic Commons (ref)
+Customer Obsession - addressing the biggest needs of humanity The omega point for all of telecommunication
+The rabbit hole - once you read this there’s no going back Highlights - Extracting the essence of great work (as quotes) Governing the Epistemic Commons (ref)
     https://www.amazon.com/Governing-Commons-Evolution-Institutions-Collective/dp/1107569788